moehoshio/NekoLcServer/README.md

 ### Update diff payloads

 `updates.json` is organized by platform and architecture.
-Each architecture declares `latest` (core/resource versions plus download URLs) and an optional `diffs` array with entries that transform a specific installed version to the latest:
+Each architecture declares `latest` (core/resource versions plus download info) and optional `diffs` that transform a specific installed version to the latest.
+Each download is an array entry with `downloadMeta` and optional `fileName` override:

 ```json
 {